AMCK406/week6labs/06_Independent_Lab.md

 Run your program and save your notebook with the output of your program showing the following:

-1. Update your system with your two new students and use `Student Information Query` to show all students.
+1. Update your system with yudents our two new stand use `Student Information Query` to show all students.
 1. Use `Query GPA Metrics` to show GPA information *before* you add the 2 new students and *after* you add them.
 1. Use`Academic Violations` to show you have successfully added violations to 2 students.